arizona-phonological-imaging-lab/autotres/README.md

 ### CPU-based training

 If no GPU is present, `Theano` will use the CPU.
-For best results, a `BLAS` library with multithreading support is suggested, such as [`OpenBLAS`](http://www.openblas.net).
+For best results, a `BLAS` library with multithreading support is suggested, such as ['BLAS'](http://www.netlib.org/blas/) or [`OpenBLAS`](http://www.openblas.net).

 # What's missing?

-Currently, the project lacks a graphical interface, and has only been tested on Ubuntu 14.04.
+Currently, the project lacks a graphical interface, and has only been tested on Ubuntu 14.04 and OSX 10.11.
 With luck, future versions will rectify these shortcomings.